ess/gitnesse/readme.md

   results to wiki pages when `gitnesse run` is called.
 Defaults to `false`.
 - **identifier** - If annotate_results is true, an identifier to use to indicate who ran the results. e.g. `Uncle Bob's Laptop`.
+- **image_scheme** - If set, the scheme in question will be prepended to the result set image URLs.
+This is useful for non-GitHub wikis (specifically, GitLab)

 ## Tasks